vilarfg/go-semver32/README.md

 Package semver offers a way to represent SemVer numbers in 32 bits.

 These SemVer numbers are NOT spec compliant as defined on semver.org;
-as they do not hold prerelease or build informantion and the maximum values for the major, minor and patch components are 65,535, 255 and 255 respectively.
+as they do not hold prerelease or build information and the maximum values for the major, minor and patch components are 65,535, 255 and 255 respectively.